 There's a great temptation, and sometimes pressure, to buy a whole new set of supplies at the beginning of every year.
 While some supplies are necessary, there are many ways to minimise the impact and cost of the back-to-school buying spree.

-If you do need new items, think carefully about purchases and consider materials, packaging and longevity.
 Here are some tips to reduce the impact of your stationery purchases.